Mika Koivuniemi: Personal life

 While born and raised in Finland, Mika resided in Hartland, Michigan, USA during his full-time PBA Tour years.
+He now resides in Traverse City, Michigan.
 He has a wife, Leena, and two children, Ida-Sofia and Lidia.

 In later TV appearances, the back of his bowling shirt had his name spelled phonetically (koy-voo-nee-em-ee).

 His aunt, Paula Koivuniemi, is one of the most popular schlager singers in Finland.